PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 20:08:19
+Last updated: 2024-04-02 20:08:53
-Random Quote: One loyal friend is worth ten thousand relatives. - Euripides
+Random Quote: The road of excess leads to the palace of wisdom. - William Blake